Hangman (2015 film): Release

+Soundtrack

+Antoni Maiovvi's soundtrack was released digitally and on vinyl via Giallo Disco Records in 2016.

 Reception

 The film received mixed reviews from film critics.
 Frank Scheck of The Hollywood Reporter wrote: "Unfortunately, despite its provocative premise, the film, which recently received its world premiere at SXSW, offers only sporadic moments of creepiness."
 Dennis Harvey of Variety wrote: "An effectively creepy spin on found-footage horror, Hangman finds a family unwittingly playing host to a malevolent intruder who's broken into their home – and stayed there, unseen, while watching their every move on surveillance cameras he's installed."
 Patrick Cooper of Bloody Disgusting rated it 2/5 stars and wrote, "Hangman looks better than most found footage films.
 But the lack of characters to attach ourselves to, the drab killer, and the predictability really hamper what could've been an interesting little film."
-Dominick Suzanne-Mayer of Consequence of Sound rated it C and wrote that "you’ve seen this movie before, and you’ve absolutely seen better iterations".
+Dominick Suzanne-Mayer of Consequence of Sound rated it C and wrote that "you've seen this movie before, and you've absolutely seen better iterations".